-Skin imperfections are not all the same.
-Different blemishes can appear on our skin and the most common are blackheads, whiteheads, sebaceous filaments and dilated pores.
+Not all skin blemishes are the same.
+Different blemishes can appear on our skin, and the most common are blackheads, whiteheads, sebaceous filaments, and enlarged pores.

-In this article I will explain how to distinguish them and how to treat them to minimize imperfections and have healthier skin.
+In this article, I'll explain how to distinguish them and how to treat them to minimize blemishes and have healthier skin.

-In this article I will explain what they are:
+In this article I'll explain what they are:

 The white dots

 Whiteheads , also known as closed comedones , are a type of non-inflammatory acne that tends to form on the face, neck, back, and arms.
-Except in some cases, where there may be pain or itching, whiteheads are simply unsightly.
-One could imagine them as the precursors of acne.
-In fact, it happens that a whitehead, passing from the intermediate stage of blackhead, tends to pour the secretion inside and thus cause acne, an inflammation characterized by pustules or papules filled with pus.
+Except for some cases, where they may also be painful or itchy, whiteheads are simply unsightly.

-Whiteheads, like blackheads, are directly linked to the production of sebum by the sebaceous glands and to hormonal production , most frequently affecting young people during puberty and women affected by polycystic ovary syndrome.
+Whiteheads, like blackheads, are directly linked to the production of sebum by the sebaceous glands and to hormonal production , most frequently affecting young people during puberty and women with polycystic ovary syndrome.

 There are many other causes associated with whiteheads, among which the most common are: